syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/docs.en.md

 Local SSD storage instances offer low latency SSD storage directly on the local host.
 These can be useful for special workloads like replicated databases.

 !
-Availability and data durability are reduced, because data is only stored locally on one server.
+Availability and data durability are [**reduced**](../04.local-storage/docs.en.md#what-happens-in-case-of-hardware-failures), because data is only stored locally on one server.

-For more information, see the [local storage](../04.local-storage/docs.en.md).
+For more information, see the [local storage documentation](../04.local-storage/docs.en.md).

 Name        | API Name    | Memory | vCPUs | Storage* |
 ------------|-------------|--------|-------|----------|